Practicality and space

 In addition to electronic helpers which sense an impending impact and can activate the brakes, the car’s interior lighting will also glow red to alert the driver to danger.
 Clever stuff.

 It is annoying that the wipers are set up for left-hand-drive cars, so flick a splat of water right into the driver's line of vision.
 It remains un-wiped for an irritating two seconds until the blades pass again, but then the process repeats itself.
 We know a couple of potential owners who have been put off buying the car after test driving it in the rain, so it's worth trying it out when you sample the car.
-While the ID.3 does get adaptive cruise control as standard across the range, you have to add a pricey Driver Assistance pack to get the semi-autonomous drive mode that will allow for stop-start driving in traffic jams and lane-change assist.
+While the ID.3 does get adaptive cruise control as standard across the range, you have to add a pricey Driver Assistance pack to get the semi-autonomous drive mode that will allow for stop-start driving in traffic jams, and it's worth noting that you get all of that as standard with rivals from Hyundai, Kia and MG.